Umar Ibn al-Khattab: A World Leader

 Iqbal, Muhammad.
 The Reconstruction of Religious Thought in Islam.
 Lahore, Pakistan: Iqbal Academy and Institute of Islamic Culture, 1989.

 Muir, William.
 The Caliphate.
 London, England: The Religious Tract Society, 1982.

 Dr. Nadia M. Khan graduated from high school in 1996.
 She wrote this essay as an assignment in her high school history class regarding a world leader.
-She worked as volunteer at Toledo Islamic Academy, Toledo Hospital, and Medical College of Ohio before starting medical school in August 1998.
+She worked as a volunteer at Toledo Islamic Academy, Toledo Hospital, and Medical College of Ohio before starting medical school in August 1998.
 She got her MD degree from the University of Cincinnati College of Medicine in 2002.
-Currently she is in medical practice with the Northwestern Medicine Regional Medical Group in Naperville, Illinois.